1921 Alabama Crimson Tide football team: Howard (AL)

 As they had lost several starters from the previous season, Alabama entered their season opener against Howard (now known as Samford University) with much uncertainty.
 Against the Bulldogs, the Crimson Tide trailed 14–0 after the first quarter, but rallied with 34 unanswered points and won 34–14.
 Early in the first, Howard scored both of their touchdowns on fumble returns on successive Alabama possessions; the first came on a 60-yard and second on a 30-yard return.
 The 14–0 deficit marked the first time Alabama ever trailed Howard at the end of the first quarter in the history of their series.

 Alabama responded in the second with a pair of 25-yard touchdown runs first by Lelias Kirby and then by Max Rosenfeld that made the halftime score 14–13.
 The Crimson Tide then closed the game with three touchdowns in the third quarter that made the final score 34–14.
 Rosenfeld scored on runs of five and ten-yards and Charles Bartlett scored on a six-yard run.
-The victory improved Alabama's all-time record against Howard to 10–0.